BuBbLeSDeaD/The-Visual-Sort/README.md

 * Component libraries like React Material etc.
 * Vite Bundler

-## Guide to run in your Local MAchine:
+## Guide to run in your Local Machine:
 * Install Git Clone
 * Navigate in ur current directory using Terminal
 * npm install